SassConf/2015-austin-speaker-cfp/README.md

 The original all-Sass-all-the-time conference is back in 2015, and we think this year will be better than ever!
 But we can’t do it alone: we need speakers of all experience levels and backgrounds to make SassConf amazing. **We invite *you* to submit a talk, lightning talk, workshop, or moderated discussion.** (Find out more about our submission types [here](https://github.com/SassConf/2015-speaker-cfp/blob/master/docs/submission-guidelines.md).)

 **You do not need to be an experienced speaker to submit.** This year we’re doing more [speaker prep and mentoring](https://github.com/SassConf/2015-speaker-cfp/blob/master/docs/mentoring-speaker-prep.md) than ever before, and want to work with you to make the best presentation you can give.
+Our CFP Mentors are available for office hours and on IRC chat to help you out!

 You don’t need to submit a talk to help us make this conference awesome, either!
 We'd love it if you read through submissions and :+1: them to let us know what you're excited about.

 * * *